 JESUS IS KING.
 He is it.
 Now if Mary is Queen, it means that she has no authority whatsoever over his decisions except a whisper in his ear (Jn 2:3).
-So I don't believe that calling Mary the Queen diminishes the King's (Jesus') authority in the least.
+We call Mary the Queen without diminishing the King's (Jesus') authority in the least.
 In fact it reinforces it.
 What respectable King does not have a Queen?
 Revelation 11:12 says:

 12 :1 A great portent appeared in heaven: a woman clothed with the sun, with the moon under her feet, and on her head a crown of twelve stars.
 2 She was pregnant and was crying out in birth pangs, in the agony of giving birth.
 Then the dragon stood before the woman who was about to bear a child, so that he might devour her child as soon as it was born.
 5 And she gave birth to a son, a male child, who is to rule all the nations with a rod of iron.
 But her child was snatched away and taken to God and to his throne..